 TDSB's French as a Second Language Department has adapted the following document from Ontario's Modern Language Council to help our teachers program adaptations for students with special education needs:

 Including Students with Special Education Needs in French As A Second Language Programs

-Fact Sheet - Special Education & Inclusion in FSL Programs
+Fact Sheet - Special Education & Inclusion in French Programs